 Your favorite vegan creme brulee, with a gingerbread twist!
 This vanilla gingerbread vegan creme brulee is a perfect addition to your holiday dessert table.

 This post is sponsored by Rodelle Vanilla.
 Thank you for supporting the brands that make this space possible!

 Creme brulee has been one of my long-standing, hands down favorite desserts ever since I really learned how to bake.
 My dad loves creme brulee and as soon as I learned that it’s really not that hard to make (plus you get to use a torch!), it was one dessert that became part of my baking wheelhouse.
-I mean, who can resist a creamy vanilla custard base with a fun crunchy sugar topping?
-Now, why it took me THIS (more…)
+I mean, who can resist a creamy vanilla custard base with a fun crunchy sugar topping? (more…)